 Google, in its efforts to provide search engine users with the most relevant and most authoritative answers to questions, will comb through your website, and if the information is good and relevant to what people are searching for, Google will serve it up.

-That means, if you sell products or services locally in whatever area you’re in (Tampa, West Palm Beach, Orlando, Wellington, etc), you want to “be found” when people have questions.
+That means, if you sell products or services locally in whatever area you’re in (Tampa, Port Charlotte, Orlando, North Port, etc), you want to “be found” when people have questions.
 If they have questions, they’re gathering information so they can make a decision – often a buying decision.

 That’s when you want to be found, right?